 My mum’s a retired midwife, so the NHS is incredibly important to her.
 I think it’s absolutely lovely.
 The same neighbour, (while excusing the pun), is hoping the short video will go viral.
 This is the link.
 I think it’s wonderful- it gave me goosebumps.
 Spot my parents at about 1 minute 26 seconds in!

-Click here for Day One of Coronavirus lockdown.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+Click here for Day One of Coronavirus lockdown.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.

 Hi Liz , sounds like a nice relaxing day.
 Such a lovely idea of your parents’ neighbour!
 I could see your mum and dad clearly … I can imagine how you felt!
 Rosemary xxx